20kdc/byond-data-docs/README.md

 BobOfDoom, NGGJamie, Crispy: Documented the BYOND Topic protocol at https://github.com/NGGJamie/byond-topics This was useful to understand BYOND packet framing, not covering encryption

+Willox: Documented some of the previously unknown properties at https://github.com/willox/dmasm/blob/dmb/src/dmb/loader.rs

 Stephen001: Partial documentation of some format version (right now unknown but >= 307 < 494) at https://github.com/Stephen001/Lego

 The Red Book (Super Saiyan X, LordAndrew, Kaiochao, DarkCampainger et al.): Informed me of the existence of modified types.